markstanl/uttt-bots/utttai_conversion/utttai.md

 # UTTTAI Conversion

-[UTTTAI](https://github.com/markstanl/utttai) is another attempt (and a better one at that) at making an AI that can play U3T.
+[UTTTAI](https://github.com/markstanl/utttai) is another attempt (and a better one at that) at making an AI that can play
+U3T.
 They provide the dataset that is used to train out models.
 But, their internal implementation of game stat differs from how we understand it.
 For convenience, we will call our project `U3T`, and their project `UTTTAI`.
 The dataset on hugging face that we have altered generally keeps the general data structure that UTTAI uses, but with reworked standard conventions for indices.

+The `utttai_convert` module contains the functions to convert between the two formats, specifically, it reformats the data to more standard u3t conventions, which will be described below.

 ## U3T Logic

 Our game stores 6 bitboards, 2 for each X, O, and any presence on the small tile bitboard, and the supergame big bitboard, with the least significant bit referring to the lowest index (bottom left), moving rightward and upward until the msb is the top right bit.

 ## UTTTAI Logic